Come explore the San Juan National Historic Site with me!

 I wish I would have had more time to walk the Paseo del Morro!
 It was so beautiful, and this is where I first started noticing the many stray cats of San Juan (more on that in my next post!).

-Tips for Visiting San Juan National Historic Site
+Planning Your Visit to the San Juan National Historic Site

 I hope you enjoyed these San Juan National Historic Site photos and a little bit of history!
 To see everything that I saw, you should plan on spending at least half a day (with lots of walking) … although you could definitely fill a whole day these sites and see even more, too.